umut-kocak/PyTorchDemos/README.md

 This repository contains a collection of Python-based demos.
 The `demosBasic` folder includes demonstrations of core functionalities, such as quantization, Automatic Mixed Precision (AMP), pruning, and exporting models in ONNX format.
 The `demosVision` folder contains examples specific to computer vision, including object classification, detection, instance segmentation, and semantic segmentation.
+Some common functionality is also gathered under the `common` folder.

 ## Running the Demos